HungryLim/Communication-in-Youtube-Emotion/README.md

   * Capture and analyze the facial emotions of the politician for each video frames

 # Text
 The split audio file can be transcribed in Google Speech API.
 Text sources are useful data and there are various models to analyze text, but without a video and audio component of speech, we can only understand limited information from the communication.
 For example, the same word can be presented in different ways with different emotions that text data itself cannot capture that difference.
+In this post, I will use a case of video.
+The video is from the Youtube channel of Congressman John K. Delaney (https://www.youtube.com/watch?v=z-NvLskoi7I).
+Below is the word cloud of the sample video's texts.

 <p align="center"><img title="Title Tag Goes Here" src="cloud.png" /></p>

 # Transcript
+I used Google Speech API to transcribe text from the Youtube video.
+The below is the part of transcript of speech in the Youtube.

 00:00:00 needs to move their jobs overseas by going to a territorial tax system we want to present and we'll change the tax code to Great incentives for people to invest in communities that have been left behind that is a bipartisan idea<br />
 00:00:15 we want a president we want a president who will change how the government contracts so that it only does business in places that have been left behind economically that is a bipartisan idea instead of ramming down the throat of the American people<br />
 00:00:30 a tax bill that is based on people lying and selling out we need a president to watch to use the tax code to take care of places that have been left behind cuz that's Our obligation need a president who's going to look into the future<br />